elastic/search-ui/ADVANCED.md

 We have two primary recommendations for customizing Component behavior:

-1. Override state and action props before they are passed to your Component, using `mapContextToProps`.
+1. Override state and action props before they are passed to your Component, using the `mapContextToProps` param.
+This will override the default [mapContextToProps](#mapContextToProps) for the component.
 2. Override props before they are passed to your Component's view.

-### mapContextToProps
+### Override mapContextToProps

 Every Component supports a `mapContextToProps` prop, which allows you to modify state and actions before they are received by the Component.